-The Company evaluates the financial condition of its reinsurers and monitors concentration of credit risks arising from similar geographic regions, activities, or economic characteristics of the reinsurers to minimize its exposure to significant losses from reinsurers' insolvencies.
+The Company assesses the financial condition of its reinsurers and monitors the concentration of credit risks in similar geographical areas, activities, or economic characteristics of the insurers to minimize the potential loss caused by the reinsurers' default.

 The Company analyzes ageing of insurance receivables for managing credit risks.
 Ageing analysis of insurance receivables can be presented as follows: